ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/stl10/README.md

 # Supervised Training

 Now that you have successfully trained the convolutional autoencoder, you are ready to train the four supervised cnns.
-The four folders starting `cnn_` each contain a `train.py` file which will train the cnn subject to the regularizations described in the folder suffix.
+The four folders starting with `cnn_` each contain a `train.py` file which will train the cnn subject to the regularizations described in the folder's suffix.

 For example, `cnn_ad` will train a cnn from a random intialzation with data augmentation and dropout, according to the legend given above.